CatOrLeader/Linear-Algebra/README.md

 A deeper understanding of possible operations with both classes can be obtained by skimming the program itself.
 All difficult parts in the code commented as well as possible.

+## **Differential Equations**
+Using Prey-Predator model to solve differential equations.
+To see more precisable input format, check the appropriate file.
+Moreover, program plot the next graphs according user's choice: v(t) & k(t) OR v(k) {with the usage of GNUPlot}.

 ## **Addition information**

 The repository contains several additional files, which are the following: